Kevin Eakin

-Eakin was also a member of the Hamilton Tiger-Cats, Buffalo Bills, Tennessee Valley/Alabama Vipers, Georgia Force and Alabama Hammers.
+Eakin was also a member of the Frankfurt Galaxy, Hamilton Tiger-Cats, Buffalo Bills, Tennessee Valley/Alabama Vipers, Georgia Force and Alabama Hammers.

-Early years
+Early life

 Eakin attended Marjory Stoneman Douglas High School in Parkland, Florida and was a student and a letterman in football, basketball, and track.
 In football, he was a team captain and was named to the All-Broward County team.
-Kevin Eakin graduated from Marjory Stoneman Douglas High School in 2000.
+Eakin graduated from Marjory Stoneman Douglas High School in 2000.